craftercms/docs/source/.new-ia/by-role/architect/headless.rst

 Having content authors enter the same meta-data/content for every content item where it doesn't change is both laborious and wasteful.
 It's best for common meta-data for a section or the whole application to be entered once and inherited by all child items.
-This is content inheritance, and the implementation in Crafter CMS is very powerful supporting many inheritance mechanisms.
+This is content inheritance, and the implementation in CrafterCMS is very powerful supporting many inheritance mechanisms.
 More on this

 .. todo add a link to the content inheritance article